openthinklabs/composer-npm-bridge/README.md

 In addition to normal operation, `composer install` will [install] NPM dependencies for all Composer packages using the bridge.
 This includes the root package, as well as Composer dependencies.

-Similarly, `composer update` will [install] NPM dependencies for all Composer dependencies using the bridge.
-It will also [update] the NPM dependencies for the root project.
+Similarly, `composer update` will
+[install] NPM dependencies for all Composer dependencies using the bridge.
+It will also run `npm install` for the NPM dependencies.

 NPM dependencies will be installed exactly as if `npm install` were run from the root directory of the package.
 This applies even if the package is installed as